jsh58/NGmerge/README.md

   -o  <file>       Output FASTQ file:
                    - in 'stitch' mode (def.), the file of merged reads
 ```
 The primary output file in stitch mode is the file of merged reads, in FASTQ format.
 It is possible to write to `stdout` with `-o -` (see also `-y`, below).
+Note that even if multiple input files are specified, only one output will be produced, a concatenation of all the merged reads.
 <br><br>

 ```